sugarcrmlabs/BulkImport/README.md

 - Do not pass too many records at once to the API.
 Make sure every HTTP response does not take more than 15-20 seconds and monitor carefully the overall infrastructure load and the API response times
 - A maximum amount of records is configured by default to 100.
 It can be configured through the `config_override.php` option `$sugar_config['bulk_import_settings']['max_records']`
 - It is possible to impersonate another user for all the updates of the same request by passing on the payload the parameter `save_as_user_id` as the relevant user's guid
+- For every record, it is possible to pass the list of its team guids separated by `|` with no added spaces on the field `team_list`.
+The first team in the list will be the primary Team.
+This functionality will only work correctly if all the Teams with the matching guids exist within the instance
+- For every record, it is possible to populate `date_modified` and `date_entered`, as long as the date formats are correct (database format in GMT eg:`2013-02-27 19:56:00`)
+- For every record, it is possible to populate `modified_user_id`, `created_by`, or based on external keys lookup with `external_modified_user_key`, `external_created_user_key` provided that the Users sugar guid exists and user impersonation is not active
+- For every record, it is possible to populate `assigned_user_id` or based on external keys lookup with `external_assigned_user_key` provided that the Users sugar guids exist

 ### API Call Examples